Settlement for primary teachers

 This shift followed 18 months of tireless campaigning by members and a long period of deadlock.

 National Executive recommended the proposed settlements because, although they didn't give us everything we asked for, they represented a significant improvement and a framework for further work.

 Ultimately though, the decision was entirely up to members, and while primary teachers voted overwhelmingly to accept their settlement, primary principals voted strongly to reject theirs.
 Primary principals received a following offer which gave them pay parity with their secondary colleagues which they then voted to accept.

 A new top step of $90,000

 Primary teacher pay increase calculator

-Enter your current pay step and qualification group below to see what your new base salary is after 1 July 2021.
+Enter your pay step at 1 July 2019 and qualification group below to see what your new base salary is after 1 July 2021.

 Note that this takes into account the pay scale changes and normal step progression.

 The pay calculator above will tell you your base salary after 1 July 2021.
 The colour-coded pay scale below shows you how you will progress up the scale over the next two years.

 Find your current step, then follow its colour to show your step movements.